microsoft/code-with-engineering-playbook/agile-development/team-agreements/team-manifesto/readme.md

 - Based on the needs of the team and retrospective results, it can be modified during the engagement.

 In Microsoft, we have certain standards to build high quality and well-crafted software as well as to give comfortable/transparent environment to each team member for helping her/him to reach her/his highest potential.

+The difference of team manifesto from other comprehensive set of standards/practices documents is, it is used to give a short summary of the upcoming way of working and practices to prepare a base before deep dive starts with open discussion environment in an ice-breaker way.

 Below, you can find some including, but not limited, topics many teams touch during engagements,